igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 ~~~

 In Postgres, you will need `post_tags` bridge table with `post_id` and `tag_id`
 foreign keys.
-In datomic, you simply pass a vector if IDs when in `:post/tags`
+In datomic, you simply pass a vector of IDs in `:post/tags` field
-field when creating a post.
+when creating a post.

 Migrating to Datomic is a great chance to get rid of those tables.